I agree

 • Production and application systems: NatureTec©, 24/7 wastewater sensors, energy efficiency programmes

-06 — Responsible advocacy
+06 - Responsible Advocacy

-• Technical exchange on sustainable materials, circular economy and regulatory issues (REACH, VOC)
+• Technical exchange on sustainable materials, circular economy, and regulatory issues (REACH, VOC)

-07 — Governance and responsibility
+07 - Governance and Accountability

-Responsibility for all activities rests with management.
-Regular review at least once per year.
-Stakeholders can raise concerns – with an obligation to respond.
+Stakeholders can raise concerns about our business conduct and advocacy activities at any time via our grievance process – we are committed to responding.
 Criticism is not a problem – it is a tool for improvement.

 Whom we support (selection)